bbusenius/Temporal-Mark/docs/user-guide.md

 - Re-indexes all project files and time logs
 - Shows progress and final counts
 - Handles errors gracefully

+#### Benefits of Auto-Reindexing

+- **No manual intervention**: Never need to remember to run index manually
+- **Always accurate**: Validation and reporting work correctly regardless of how files were edited
+- **Seamless integration**: Works with Obsidian, Vim, git, and any file editing workflow
+- **Reliable MCP/API**: AI assistants and web integrations always have current data

 ## Project Management